Batman in amusement parks: Justice League: Alien Invasion 3D

 Justice League: Alien Invasion is an interactive dark ride at Warner Bros.
 Movie World.
 The ride opened in 2011, replacing Batman Adventure – The Ride.
 In the ride, Batman and the Justice League fight to save the people of Earth from the control of Starro.

 Arkham Asylum – Shock Therapy

 Arkham Asylum - Shock Therapy is a Vekoma SLC roller coaster at Warner Bros.
 Movie World, loosely based on the video game series Batman: Arkham.
 It was previously known as Lethal Weapon – The Ride when it opened in 1995, but was re-themed to Arkham Asylum in 2012 after Warner Bros. feared that the Lethal Weapon theming was beginning to show its age.

 DC Rivals HyperCoaster

 DC Rivals HyperCoaster is a steel roller coaster at Warner Bros.
 Movie World.
 The theme of the ride is DC super heroes and their villains, including Batman and The Joker.

 Batman: Knight Flight

 Batman: Knight Flight (not to be confused with the dark ride of the same name) is a dark ride at Warner Bros.
 World Abu Dhabi.
-It opened with the rest of the park in summer 2018.
+It opened shortly after the rest of the park in November 2018.